Tus1688/tus1688.github.io/docs/Project/Mini ERP/index.md

 -   I learned that stateless authentication is the best way to scale but it is very hard to implement.
 So, I still use stateful authentication to validate refresh token
 -   I learned how to debug selinux policy, and successfully confine docker daemon and containers in selinux.

-### User testing

-At the near end of the development phase, I conduct a penetration testing and performance testing on our web application.
-I found some minor bugs like I able to produce items with negative quantity, I able to create sales invoice with negative quantity, But I think it is not a big deal, because it took 5 minutes to fix those issue.
-The important thing for me is that Most of common web exploit will be automatically evaluated / filtered by backend.
-I also found that our web application is very fast, and it can handle a lot of requests at the same time.
-With 10 bcrypt rounds, our web application can handle 200 concurrent login requests for 5000 times without any problem even though the worse case scenario takes 1.5 seconds to respond to each request, I think it is very good performance considering that we are using limited resources (2vcpu, 2gb ram).
-For a real world scenario, I think we can handle more than 500 concurrent requests for any api endpoint except login endpoint, withouth any problem.
-But, because we used reverse proxy, the main business logic is running in a seperate container, which is a good thing, because high traffic on login endpoint will not affect the performance of our main business logic.